Posts Tagged ‘Wimbledon’

 I have occasionally written posts concerning the rise in internet traffic when there have been major world events.
 Of course this included last week’s Wimbledon antics.

-I thought it would be interesting for people to see an overlay in network traffic week on week to see what a “normal” week would look like compared to a high traffic week.
+I thought it would be interesting for people to see an overlay in broadband network traffic week on week to see what a “normal” week would look like compared to a high traffic week.

 The chart below shows last week’s Wimbledon peak traffic profile in the slightly lighter grey compared with the previous week’s.